top of page

 • If you're traveling with someone, make sure they have space for all of your stuff and you coordinate on when to make stops for last minute gear or food.

 • I can't overstate the power of community.
 There is likely someone near you who has done the drive before and can give you intimate details on how to not hate your life by the end of it.
 Connect with your regional contact to meet seasoned Burners who can help you plan.
-Through these groups I have seen many informative powerpoints, met for happy hours, and volunteered to work on art projects.
+Through these groups I have seen informative powerpoints, met for happy hours, and volunteered to work on art projects.
 I have also met some amazing people through Regional Burns.

 The Burner Express